OWASP API Security Project

 The primary deliverables of this project are the OWASP Top Ten API Security Risks and a secure API development documentation portal.

-The OWASP API Security Project will be presented in 2016.
+The OWASP API Security Project will be presented at OWASP Global AppSec Tel Aviv, May 2019.

 Once API Security documents are created, they will be available for direct download here.